DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 backup repository (see [design document](https://github.com/restic/restic/blob/master/doc/design.rst)), you can just copy the mounted backup repo to your local backup drive with
 `$ cp -R -n /mnt/backuprepo/ /mnt/backupdisk/restic-backup/`
-(if your `cp` supports `-n` - at least the versions of Linux, FreeBSD, Git Bash for Windows and macOS support it; see[^robocopy] for robocopy on Windows).
-`-R` copies recursively (all the folders and files contained in `/mnt/backuprepo/`) and `-n` makes sure that existing files aren't overwritten, so even if a file has been scrambled on your backup server, you won't get that broken version in your local backup as long as you've copied the a good version of that file to your local backup before.
+`-R` copies recursively (all the folders and files contained in `/mnt/backuprepo/`) and `-n` makes sure that existing files aren't overwritten, so even if a file has been scrambled on your backup server, you won't get that broken version in your local backup as long as you've copied the a good version of that file to your local backup before. *(This assumes that your `cp` supports `-n` - at least the cp versions of Linux, FreeBSD, Git Bash for Windows and macOS support it; alternatively see[^robocopy] for robocopy on Windows.)*

 It's probably a good idea to call `restic check --read-data` on your local copy of the backup repo, to make sure that it's consistent (`--read-data` actually reads all files and checks their checksums,